tomato-architecture/tomato-architecture.github.io/docs/index.md

 }
 ```

-With this approach, you can decouple order processing logic from scheduler
-and can test independently without triggering through Scheduler.

-From the Application Core we may talk to database, message brokers or 3rd party web services, etc.
-Care must be taken such that business logic executors do not heavily depend on External Service Integrations.
+This decouples order processing logic from the scheduler, allowing you to test and reuse it independently of any scheduling mechanism.

+Your Application Core may interact with databases, message brokers, or third-party services — but ensure these integrations don't leak into your business logic.

-For example, assume you are using Spring Data JPA for persistence, and
+For example, when using a persistence framework like Spring Data JPA, avoid tying your service logic directly to its APIs.
-from your **CustomerService** you would like to fetch customers using pagination.

-**DON'T DO THIS**
+**🚫 DON'T DO THIS**

 ```java
 @Service